Crispy leaves crunching underfoot, cosily lit cafes beckoning us inside, scarf weather: Melbourne in autumn has a distinctive charm.

-Rise late before decamping to Dukes Coffee Roasters for your morning coffee.
+Rise late before decamping on foot to Dukes Coffee Roasters for your morning coffee.
 This Flinders Lane spot ethically sources its beans from farms and small cooperatives in Guatemala, Ethiopia, Colombia, Costa Rica and El Salvador.

 Cross your fingers for a spot at the bar.
 It might be petite, but this cosily lit, wood-clad enclave is a lovely place to linger with a hot brew and a pastry on a Saturday, when the coffee-seeking crowds are a little more leisurely.

 Next, head to the Immigration Museum on Flinders Street for two exhibitions that prompt self-reflection and reveal the stories of others.
 Melbourne-based South Sudanese artist Atong Atem’s To Be Real explores identity – and the ways we construct stories to understand ourselves and our surroundings – through photography.

 And Becoming You: An Incomplete Guide plunges viewers into the awkward, uncomfortable space between childhood and adulthood, sharing 71 coming-of-age stories from a multitude of perspectives and experiences.